19hours/sg-statutes/Acts/Chit Funds Act.md

 4\.—(1) No chit fund business shall be transacted in Singapore except by a public company which is in possession of a valid licence granted under this Act by the Authority with the approval of the Minister authorising it to conduct chit fund business in accordance with the provisions of this Act.

-(2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 3 years or to both and in the case of a continuing offence to a further fine of $1,000 for every day during which the offence continues after conviction.
+(2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 3 years or to both and, in the case of a continuing offence, to a further fine of $1,000 for every day during which the offence continues after conviction.

 ### Use of words “chit” and “chit fund”

-5\.—(1) No person or body of persons, whether incorporated or not, other than a chit fund company licensed under this Act shall, without the written consent of the Authority, use the word “chit” or the words “chit fund” or any of its or their derivatives in any language, or any other word indicating it transacts chit fund business, in the name, description or title under which that person or body of persons is transacting business in Singapore or make or continue to make any representation to that effect in any bill head, letter paper, notice, advertisement or in any other manner whatsoever.
+5\.—(1) No person or body of persons, whether incorporated or not, other than a chit fund company licensed under this Act shall, without the written consent of the Authority, use the word “chit” or the words “chit fund” or any of its or their derivatives in any language, or any other word indicating that it transacts chit fund business, in the name, description or title under which that person or body of persons is transacting business in Singapore, or make or continue to make any representation to that effect in any bill head, letter paper, notice, advertisement or in any other manner whatsoever.

 (2) For the purposes of subsection (1), the words “HWEI”, “KUTU” and “TONTINE” or any other word in any other language having the same meaning or being to the like intent shall be deemed to be derivatives of the word “chit”.

 (3) Nothing in this section shall prohibit an association of chit fund companies formed for the protection of common interests from using the word “chit” or the words “chit fund” or any of its or their derivatives in any language as a part of its name or description of its activities.

-(4) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding one year or to both and in the case of a continuing offence to a further fine not exceeding $100 for every day during which the offence continues after conviction.
+(4) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding one year or to both and, in the case of a continuing offence, to a further fine not exceeding $100 for every day during which the offence continues after conviction.

 ### Examination of persons suspected of transacting chit fund business